Alessio1599/EEG-processing/README.md

 # EEG-analysis

+- I don't like coding in MATLAB, in a company is more used Python!!!

 > Check the codes that you wrote, on matlab, you wrote few comments

 > Move the files in the proper folders: preprocessing and time analysis